jondavidjohn/tfe-terraform/README.md

 Use the hostname portion (removing the `https://` etc..) of the url returned in the above command as your `hostname` value in `terraform.tfvars`.

-### TFC Admin API Token
+### TFC API Token

-First, login to your local TFC as the admin user (username: `admin`) and generate an API token.
-You can find these under *User Settings -> Tokens*
+In the TFC UI go to your User Settings -> Tokens and create a new API token.

+(The user this token belongs to should correspond with the specified user email in your `tfvars` file.)

 This will go into your ~/.terraformrc file: